Guandu metro station: Station overview

-The at-grade, station structure with two side platforms and two exits.
+This at-grade, station structure has two side platforms and two exits.
 The washrooms are inside the entrance area.
 The station is situated southwest of Guandu Elementary School, between Zhongyang North Road, Dadu Road and Ligong Street.

 History

-The station was originally opened on 25 December 1901 with the opening of the Tamsui Railroad Line as "Kantau Station" (江頭停車場).
+The station was originally opened on 25 December 1901 with the opening of the Tamsui Railroad line as Kantau Station (江頭停車場).
 After the war it was renamed to Kuantu.
-On 15 July 1988, this service was discontinued and station was closed, and was re-opened on 28 March 1997.
+On 15 July 1988, this service was discontinued and the station was closed; it was re-opened on 28 March 1997.

 The five millionth EasyCard was sold at Guandu station on 7 February 2005.